 Android Phone Overheating?
 Here Are 10 Ways To Cool Down Your Android Phone

-Smartphones are getting more advanced everyday, with an increase in power and a decrease in size.
+Smartphones are getting more advanced every day, with an increase in power and a decrease in size.
 However, this advancement has also led to an increase in overheating smartphone issue.
 With more processing power; more heat is generated, and a compact device makes it hard to release the heat properly.
 This is especially common in Android devices.

 You may notice that this problem isn’t common in iPhone, Blackberry or Windows phone.
-Primary reason for overheating on android is non-optimized hardware used by manufacturers without proper testing.
+The primary reason for overheating on android is non-optimized hardware used by manufacturers without proper testing.
 Processors have reached gigahertz and RAM up to 8 Gigabytes making Android phones very powerful and at the same time, a victim of overheating.
 If your Android phone is overheating, then there are many ways you can cool down your Android phone.
 Below we have listed 10 ways to stop your Android phone from overheating and cool it down.